 If electronic systems fail, then applications may have to be sent another way, such as fax or post.
-These alternatives are the same as with the NRSWA notification system as specified in the current Technical Specification for EToN.
+These alternatives are the same as with the NRSWA notification system as specified in the current specification for electronic data transfer.

 The Permit Authority may need to investigate before granting a variation, so it is strongly recommended that all requests for permit variations are made as soon as it becomes clear that the activity will overrun or otherwise change.
 Prior discussion by promoters with the Permit Authority is also recommended so that variation applications can be dealt with quickly.